msg-systems/datatransfer/README.md

 ### Documentation
 - Documentation is currently only partly available in english (Documentation/content/en)
+  - english/german job.xsd can be found there
-- English usage documentation will presumably added in the wiki part of the repository
+- English usage/toturial documentation will presumably added in the wiki part of the repository

 ### Planned features / enhancements
 - English documentation and tutorials